hombreperro45/docs/docs/guides/troubleshooting-retroarch.md

 # Troubleshooting RetroArch

-When problems arise during the operation of RetroArch, it can be helpful for the developers and other volunteers to have certain standard information in order to find a solution.
+When problems arise with RetroArch, it is helpful for the developers and other volunteers to have certain standard information in order to find a solution.
 When requesting help with a RetroArch issue, please try to include:

 1. A description of the problem: What did you expect to happen, and what happened instead?
 2. The version of RetroArch you are using
 3. The hardware and operating system that you are using
-4. If the problem occurs while using core: What is the the core name, its version, and the name of the game or media you were playing?
+4. If the problem occurs while using a core: What is the the core name, its version, and the name of the game or media you were playing?
 5. RetroArch log files recorded when the problem occurs

 ## Creating RetroArch log files